 Now – here’s the thing.
 HostGator says “unmetered” because they are still working with finite resources on finite servers.
-You are sharing space on a server with other websites so there’s physically no such thing as truly unlimited disk space or unlimited bandwidth.
+You are sharing space on a server with other websites, so there’s physically no such thing as truly unlimited disk space or unlimited bandwidth.
 But – the point is that they do not artificially limit your server resources before your shared server is used up.

-In fact – it’s great because I don’t even need to plan or think about how to allocate my databases and domains across my account.
+It’s great because I don’t even need to plan or think about how to allocate my databases and domains across my account.
 I just do it.

 cPanel is the software that runs your server’s backend.
-It’s what you login to when you want to install a website, etc.
+It’s what you log in to when you want to install a website, etc.

 cPanel is a big plus – not to mention that the WordPress user manual often just assumes that you are running cPanel.

 If you are curious – here’s what the HostGator cPanel looks like.
 It has tons of options, but it places the most used ones front and center (e.g., note the giant WordPress icon at the top).

 The added bonus is that HostGator loads up cPanel with many extra scripts and software options.
 It’s straightforward to install everything from WordPress to Wikis to RSS Readers.